themrdemonized/STALKER-Anomaly-Perk-Based-Artefacts/readme.txt

   -- Become invisible to anybody
   -- You can't draw a weapon, talk to anybody or interact with anything -- Does not stack in any way

+  -- Dragon's Eye, Perk: Good ol' Ultra-Violence
+  -- Upon killing an npc or mutant there is a small chance it will explode violently -- Explosion spawn meaty gibs and hurts everyone in the radius -- User's discretion is advised
+  -- Multiple artefacts increase the chance to explode